 Recall that these are the ones used in every single Bizagi project, such as: menus in the upper ribbon, labels for the Inbox and different panels, and messages that are displayed upon validations.

 The outline to include or modify existing translations from the Work Portal options is:

 1. Select the base language.

-Choose a language in which you already have definitions in, or the one currently used by your project (in order to help you identify those objects while viewing default labels as a guided reference, for you to define an accurate translation).
+Choose a language in which you already have definitions or the one currently used by your project.
+To help you identify those objects while viewing default labels as a guided reference, for you to define an accurate translation).